bitcoinpark/park-it/README.md

 # Park IT

-Bitcoin Park Kubernetes infrastructure for self-hosting bitcoin-related services and providing resources for developers working at Bitcoin Park.
+Kubernetes infrastructure for self-hosting bitcoin-related services and providing resources for developers working at a shared space.

 ## Overview

-This repository contains Kubernetes manifests and configurations for managing the Park's self-sovereign bitcoin infrastructure running on Proxmox.
+This repository contains Kubernetes manifests and configurations for managing self-sovereign bitcoin infrastructure running on Proxmox.
 The cluster provides:

 - **Bitcoin Core nodes** (mainnet, testnet4, signet) with full indexing
 - **Electrum servers** (current using Fulcrum)